-Written for Kion by Kelsey Hess, CTNC

 Because of the energy and nutrients required to conceive, grow, and nurture a child, female bodies are naturally much more sensitive to external stressors.

 For men, on the other hand, procreation is... ahem... not nearly as energy-demanding.

 When the female body senses too much stress, whether that's from calorie restriction, infrequent meals, not enough sleep, too much exercise, or something else, reproduction is the first process that gets shut down.
 The last thing your body wants to do when it's stressed out is give all your precious energy to a growing baby.

-So, that's the simple explanation.
-If you're not satisfied with that, here's a slightly more scientific and complicated answer of why fasting affects women differently...
+But if you're not satisfied with the ancestral explanation, here's a slightly more scientific (complicated) answer of why fasting affects women differently.